- FREEPHONE 0800 781 0379

 The regulator is the Security Industry Authority Martyn’s Law overview and what you need to know | ProtectUK , which will provide advice on compliance and ensure adherence to regulatory requirements.

-Business Implications for First Aid Training (Tourniquets and Bleed Control)
+Business Implications for First Aid Training including Tourniquets and Bleed Control

 While Martyn's Law doesn't explicitly mandate specific first aid training requirements, it creates strong business incentives to enhance emergency preparedness, particularly around trauma care.